<?xml version="1.0" encoding="UTF-8"?>

 <summary>Propellant depots — fuel storage stations positioned in cislunar space — could transform the economics of lunar missions by letting spacecraft refuel mid-journey rather than launching fully loaded from Earth.
 This explainer covers the physics driving depot design, the competing orbit location options from LEO to EML-1 to NRHO, the hard technical challenge of storing cryogenic propellants in space for months without losing them to boiloff, and the companies actively developing the technology.
 The connection to lunar ISRU and the long-term vision of a Moon-sourced propellant economy is also explored.</summary>

-<link rel="enclosure" type="image/jpeg" href="https://storage.googleapis.com/cislunar-c78e8.firebasestorage.app/articles/lunar-propellant-depots-explained/hero.png" />
+<link rel="enclosure" type="image/jpeg" href="https://firebasestorage.googleapis.com/v0/b/cislunar-c78e8.firebasestorage.app/o/articles%2Flunar-propellant-depots-explained%2Fhero.jpg?alt=media" />

 <author>